Fetasalyt/TCAMpy/README.md

 ## Example Results

 Visualization from running a single model.
-If enabled, the user recieves an image of the growth a line graph of cell numbers over time and a histogram of proliferation potentials.
+If enabled, the user recieves an image of the growth, a map for mutations, a line graph of cell numbers over time and a histogram of proliferation potentials.

 ![Plot example](https://github.com/Fetasalyt/TCAMpy/blob/main/Images/single_example.png?raw=true)